 For US states, a physical mailing address is—by US Postal regulations—the one and only place that Zip Codes may be used (e.g., NJ, AK, NM); in every other usage, including the body of your manuscript, a state should be spelled out or, if parenthetical, abbreviated: “Massachusetts,” “(Boston, Mass.)”

-For the answer to any other question about a Pulmonary Circulation style requirements, simply email Christina Holt (email@example.com) at The University of Illinois at Chicago in Chicago, Illinois, USA.
+For the answer to any other question about Pulmonary Circulation style requirements, email the managing editor, Annisa Westcott (firstname.lastname@example.org), at The University of Arizona in Tucson, Arizona, USA.

 Rights and Permissions.
 It is the responsibility of the authors to obtain permissions for reproducing any copyrighted text or trademarked material used in their articles.
 A copy of all permissions obtained must accompany the manuscript.